wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/use-imperative-dev-techniques-powerapps-canvas-app/includes/4-contextual-variables.md

 Set(varCount, 1);Set(varActive, true);Set(varName, User().FullName)
 ```

-This is not a reason to sway your choice of variable types but a useful concept to remember.
 In the next unit, you will learn about storing tables of data in a collection variable.